Giantcard5/furia-fan/README.md

-# 🖤 FURIA Fan Platform - Complete Technical Overview
+# 🖤 FURIA Fan Platform ( Know Your Fan ) - Complete Technical Overview

 A robust full-stack application designed as a monorepo to power an interactive fan experience for the FURIA esports organization.
 Built with modern technologies across frontend and backend, it integrates live data, user authentication, social interaction, and ecommerce.